Where to watch Spirit vs. Gotham: NWSL Championship live stream

 The Washington Spirit and Gotham will be anchored by their stars, chief among them Trinity Rodman and Jaedyn Shaw, respectively

-Two star-studded teams in the Washington Spirit and Gotham FC will meet in San Jose for the NWSL Championship, a competitive match likely in store as each side chases their second league title.
+Two star-studded teams in the Washington Spirit and Gotham FC will meet in San Jose for the NWSL Championship, a competitive match likely in store as each side chases their second league title, but the big question looms -- will Trinity Rodman play?

 How to watch the NWSL Championship, odds